Minuscule 652: Text

-The Greek text of the codex is considered a representative of the Byzantine text-type.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 Its relationship with other manuscripts is not commented on by textual critic Kurt Aland, who did not place it in any Category of his New Testament manuscripts classification system.
-According to the Claremont Profile Method it represents textual family Π^{a} in Luke 1, and K^{x} in Luke 10 and Luke 20.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family Π^{a} in Luke 1, and K^{x} in Luke 10 and Luke 20.

 Biblical scholar Silva Lake discovered it represents the text of Family 1 in Mark 4:20-6:24, and in the rest of Mark it coincides with the text of Family Π, hence the manuscript has a sort of "block mixture" between the two groups.

 A later hand has added the following to John 8:8 in the margin: